Supporting Hot Reload in your .NET application

 }

-class.
-You should see the new properties on the console as soon as you save the file:
+Start the application with dotnet watch and edit the Customer class.
+The new properties should appear in the console as soon as you save the file:

-The application updates its cache and re-render when Hot Reload is triggered
+The application updates its cache and re-renders when Hot Reload is triggered

 #Additional resources